pusher-community/real-time-laravel/getting-started/pusher-js-debugging.md

 # Debugging your client-side integration with Pusher

-The [Pusher Debug Console](https://pusher.com/docs/debugging#pusher_debug_console) is great for understand how the Pusher JavaScript library is interacting with Pusher.
+The [Pusher Debug Console](https://pusher.com/docs/debugging#pusher_debug_console) is great for understanding how the Pusher JavaScript library is interacting with Pusher.

 ![The Pusher Debug Console](../assets/img/pusher-debug-console.png)